 At times, an organization dedicated to helping others may require some help of its own.
 Union Gospel Mission of Tarrant County (UGM-TC) is a united Christian organization and ministry dedicated to providing support and rehabilitation for the homeless in the Fort Worth community and has been committed to doing so since 1888.
 UGM-TC is no small operation – it is a six-acre campus with many buildings and 60+ employees who served 880 clients last year.
-In 2012, a few UGM-TC staff members sought the help of SCORE Fort Worth for guidance in tackling low-level managerial issues and a new undertaking for the organization: a major capital campaign to build a 60 bed women and family facility.
-But after a few months of collaboration, the SCORE Fort Worth mentors realized that there were more pressing issues that needed addressing – namely Human Resource management from the top.
-They were on-hand to help.
+In 2012, a few UGM-TC staff members sought the help of SCORE Fort Worth for guidance in tackling low-level managerial issues and a new undertaking for the organization: a major capital campaign to build a 60-bed woman and family facility.
+But after a few months of collaboration, the SCORE Fort Worth mentors realized that there were more pressing issues that needed addressing – namely Human Resource Management from the top.
+They were on hand to help.

 A capital campaign for the $8.2 million project is underway.
 The mission raised $5.9 million, and the Oklahoma-based Mabee Foundation has pledged to donate the last $1 million when the mission raises $7.2 million.

-As time wore on, it became clear that upper level management of UGM-TC had far larger workloads than could be managed.
-The SCORE mentors’ job became helping the small group at the top find ways to let go of some of the day-to-day tasks and allocating responsibility to other staff members.
-With these newly defined goals in mind the mentors spent increasing amounts of time looking at the staffing situation and reworking job descriptions.
+As time wore on, it became clear that upper-level management of UGM-TC had far larger workloads than could be managed.
+The SCORE mentors’ job became to help the small group at the top find ways to let go of some of the day-to-day tasks and allocate responsibility to other staff members.
+With these newly defined goals in mind, the mentors spent increasing amounts of time looking at the staffing situation and reworking job descriptions.

 At the beginning of the meetings together the need for high-level HR staff was mentioned but it was put to the side because of limited funding.
 For many months it was put off, but by spring 2013, UGM-TC’s Board of Directors approved a staff position for an HR director.
-It started as a part-time position, but in just a few months developed into a full time position.
-Special meetings were also held to work on a clear and usable organization chart.
+It started as a part-time position, but in just a few months developed into a full-time position.
+Special meetings were also held to work on a clear and usable organizational chart.